ellsw063/Project-1/README.md

 _
 Only the _Elk server__ machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - _TODO: Add whitelisted IP addresses_
- Azure Public IP address with 5601
+ Azure Public IP address with TCP 5601

 Machines within the network can only be accessed by Jump-box Provisioner____.
 - _TODO: Which machine did you allow to access your ELK VM?
 What was its IP address?_